ruokun-niu/drasi-kusto-source/README.md

 The Kusto Source is not a typical Drasi Source as it relies on regularly polling the Kusto database for new changes.
 It should be treated as simply a prototype and should not be used in production environments.
 In addition, it is not using the Drasi Source SDK and its performance and scalability are highly limited.

+You may find some of the steps a bit tedious.
+This is because the Kusto Source is not an official Drasi Source.
+In an official Drasi Source, the Source SDK would handle a lot of the steps automatically.

 ## Using the Kusto Source